 WASHINGTON, D.C. — May 25, 2017 — Today, Results for Development (R4D) announced it will serve as the coordinator of a new peer learning platform to help countries (whose national immunization programs are currently supported by the Gavi, the Vaccine Alliance) move toward full domestic financing, and avoid interruptions in immunization coverage and activities during the transition.

 As many countries pursue universal health coverage in the context of rising incomes and plateauing or declining donor assistance, maintaining and expanding effective coverage of essential immunization services will require careful planning for sustainability within macro-fiscal constraints.
-The platform will bring together practitioners from transitioning countries and development partners to learn from each other around specific Gavi transition-related challenges that exist within broader health system and UHC reform processes.
+The Learning Network for Countries in Transition (LNCT) will bring together practitioners from transitioning countries and development partners to learn from each other around specific Gavi transition-related challenges that exist within broader health system and UHC reform processes.

 “Peer learning is an effective and efficient approach for supporting implementation across multiple countries.
 It responds to the immediate needs of countries and produces practical tools that are likely to be utilized,” said Gina Lagomarsino, president and CEO at Results for Development.
 “We’ve seen success with this approach through our work on other peer-to-peer learning network models, and hope to build a similarly active and engaged community of experts through this new platform.”